michaelb/sniprun/README.md

 An example in C:
 ![](ressources/visual_assets/demo_c.gif)

+⮤ result is displayed at the bottom of the window.

 send-to-REPL-like behavior is available for Python, R (both real REPLs) and Bash (simulated), coming soon for many other interpreted and compiled languages.
 Very versatile, you can even run things like GUI plots on the fly!

 ![](ressources/visual_assets/demo_repl.gif)